 Wondering what you should do if you get gastroenteritis?
-What you should take for stomach flu?
-Here are some tips:
+What are possible stomach flu treatment options?
+Here are some home remedies for stomach flu and tips:

 - Drink as much fluid (water, diluted broth, diluted juice, electrolyte drinks and herbal teas) as possible to avoid dehydration and maintain your strength.
 Sip slowly throughout the day to avoid triggering nausea and vomiting.

-- Wash hands and surfaces thoroughly and frequently with a mild (non-antibacterial) soap.
+- Always wash your hands and clean surfaces thoroughly and frequently with a mild (non-antibacterial) soap.